 Mile 25 to 26.2 Central Park

-Once you you make that right into the park, you just have just about 2.3 miles to go, all undulating with steep ups and downs.
+Once you make that right into the park, you just have just about 2.3 miles to go, all undulating with steep/short ups and downs.

-There is a looong 3-avenue (5th ave to 8th ave with 3.3% uphill grade) stretch up Central Park South that seems to last forever though it’s just a half mile….
-Make sure your bib is visible when you get to the turn on Columbus circle or you might get tackled down!
+There is a looong 3-avenue stretch up Central Park South (5th ave to 8th ave with 3.3% uphill grade) that seems to last forever though it’s just a half mile…. focus on the Columbus Circle towers at the far end.
+Make sure your bib is visible, very important here.
 The hill at the finish is the steepest of the whole race (very short, but almost 5.5% grade!) so just ride it as hard you can, as long as you can still finish with a smile!

 Mile 25 should be a few seconds under average goal pace and M26 maybe 5 seconds over average goal pace.
 The last point2 will be slower, about 20/30 seconds slower than average goal pace.